-Researcher Julie Zollmann will be the speaker at FSD Kenya’s sixth public Annual lecture that will be held in partnership with the University of Nairobi, Institute for Development Studies (IDS) on Thursday, November 19th, 2020, the organisation has announced.
+Researcher Julie Zollmann will be the speaker at FSD Kenya’s sixth public Annual lecture on Thursday, November 19th, 2020, the organisation has announced.
 The lecture will be webcast live on FSD Kenya’s YouTube channel.

 The annual lecture is FSD Kenya’s flagship event.
 Held every year since 2015, the annual lecture highlights new thinking and raise cutting edge issues in the field of financial inclusion.
 Past speakers have included Dr. Tavneet Suri, a development economist and associate professor of applied economics at the Massachusetts Institute of Technology (MIT) Sloan School of Management; Consumer protection expert Rafe Mazer; leading British Economist and author of Other People’s Money, John Kay; accomplished Entrepreneur Julian Kyula, founder of MODE Group, a fintech spanning over 26 countries in Africa, Asia and the Middle East; as well as FSD Kenya’s former Director and long-time observer of Kenya’s financial sector, Dr. David Ferrand.

 This year’s speaker, Julie Zollmann, is a researcher who uses the tools of economics and anthropology to understand how ordinary people use technology and finance to navigate their economic lives.
 She has particular expertise in sub-Saharan Africa and in translating research into real-life solutions.
 In Kenya, Julie has had a long relationship with FSD Kenya, leading the Kenya Financial Diaries project and more recently the Kenya COVID-19 Diaries in partnership with BFA Global, which tracks the economic impact of COVID-19 on low income households and small enterprises in the country.